Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Places.

-Location.
 40° 53.181′ N, 73° 29.898′ W. Marker is in Oyster Bay, New York, in Nassau County.
-Marker is on Sagamore Hill Road, on the right when traveling north.
+It is on Sagamore Hill Road, on the right when traveling north.
 Marker is located at Sagamore Hill National Historic Site.
 Touch for map.
 Marker is in this post office area: Oyster Bay NY 11771, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sagamore Hill National Historic Site (within shouting distance of this marker); a different marker also named Sagamore Hill National Historic Site (within shouting distance of this marker); Old Orchard Home (about 300 feet away, measured in a direct line); From Barn to Home (about 300 feet away); Old Orchard (about 300 feet away); Chicken House (about 400 feet away); Farm Tools (about 400 feet away); Helping Feed the Family (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Sagamore Hill National Historic Site (within shouting distance of this marker); a different marker also named Sagamore Hill National Historic Site (within shouting distance of this marker); Old Orchard Home (about 300 feet away, measured in a direct line); From Barn to Home (about 300 feet away); Old Orchard (about 300 feet away); Chicken House (about 400 feet away); Farm Tools (about 400 feet away); Helping Feed the Family (about 500 feet away).
 Touch for a list and map of all markers in Oyster Bay.

 More about this marker.
 The background of the marker features a photograph of the Gray Cottage, ca. 1961.
 The right side of the marker contains a photograph of Charles Lee with Edith Roosevelt, ca. 1935.
 Below this is a portrait of James Amos, ca. 1923.